wasp-lang/open-saas-railway/README.md

 > This is a special version of Open SaaS designed for instant Railway deployments. <br/>
 > **Do not** use Wasp's built-in deploy commands as it will interfere with your Railway setup.

+Watch the [walkthrough video](https://x.com/hot_town/status/1965776467360444643), or follow the guide below to get started.

 ## Using this Open SaaS x Railway template

 If you haven't already deployed Open SaaS via the [Railway](https://railway.com/deploy) template directory, you can do so now: